 Our large department boasts over 100 accomplished full time or part time clinical and research faculty members with various areas of expertise.
 Our well-funded, innovative clinic and community based research portfolio extends across the life span, and has local, national and international reach.
 Residents are encouraged to take an active role in research projects, with robust mentorship provided.
 We have an excellent track record of obtaining NIH Mentored Career Development awards for junior faculty.

 Clinical rotations are developed based on learning objectives, and many of our clinical services are not resident dependent.
 There is no overnight call.
-The day call schedule and the duration/pace of the typical workday is manageable, allowing work/life balance.
+The duration/pace of the typical workday varies by rotation.
+In Psychiatry this is typically manageable, as is the day call schedule.
+At times the work can be demanding, and workdays and workweeks are sometimes longer.
+While patient work can be satisfying, time away from the hospital and clinics is necessary.
+We value work/life balance.

 Residents benefit from more individual attention and one-to-one supervision with attendings, involved program leadership, and ample opportunity to build rapport with colleagues.

 We will graduate residents who are: